AJK94/GrainBroker/README.md

 </summary>
 <p>
 The importer is a worker service written in .net 6, this could be run when ad hoc or on a schedule using a cron job.

+The importer currently just pulls from a CSV in GrainBroker.Importer/ImportData and uses the CSVHelper library to import the data.

 We could also easily convert this functionality into a front end CSV uploader or manul front end input.
 </p>